athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 As mentioned, `Atom` is _currently_ my preferred text editor for Clojure development.
 The reason? it's portable, easy to setup and customize.

-Below you will find an outline of how I setup Atom for Clojure development.
-I have also released a [Clojure Text Editors](https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp) Youtube series where I walk you through how to setup Atom for Clojure development from scratch.
+<aside class="blog-post__note">My Atom setup can be found below, but if you find video tutorials more helpful checkout my youtube video series <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Setup Atom for Clojure Development</a> where I go through everything from installing Atom to installing, configuring and demoing each tool I use.</aside>

 ### Plugins and Configuration